Is Shopify Legit in 2026? Safety, Scams & How to Stay Safe?

-For a complete walkthrough on setting up your store, see our guides on How to sell on Shopify and How to add products to Shopify.
+Note: For step-by-step help, check out our guides on How to Sell on Shopify and How to Add Products to Shopify.

 Is Shopify Legit?

 Yes, Shopify is definitely legit.
 It’s a well-known company that’s been around since 2006, and millions of people use it to run their online stores.
-Whether you’re just starting or running a big business, Shopify is one of the easiest and safest ways to sell stuff online.
-It was founded in 2006 and has evolved into a powerhouse that supports a vast infrastructure for online sellers, big and small.
+Whether you’re just starting out or managing a large business, Shopify is one of the easiest and safest ways to sell online.

 Here’s why people trust Shopify: